docker/docs/swarm/overview.md

 Using Docker Machine is the best method for users getting started with Swarm for the first time.
 To try the recommended method of getting started, see [Get Started with Docker Swarm](install-w-machine.md).

-If you are interested manually installing or interested in contributing, see [Build a Swarm cluster for production](install-manual.md).
+If you are interested manually installing or interested in contributing, see [Build a swarm cluster for production](install-manual.md).

 ## Discovery services